learn-ballerina/learn-ballerina.github.io/src/best_practices/use_proper_titles.md

 Effective Git commit messages and subject lines hold immense significance in comprehending alterations and enhancing the code's maintainability.

-1. Always commit the changes to your fork and push them to the corresponding original repo by sending a Pull Request (PR).
-2. Follow the best practices for writing commit messages/PR titles.
+Always commit the changes to your fork and push them to the corresponding original repo by sending a Pull Request (PR).
+Follow the best practices for writing commit messages/PR titles.

-- Limit the subject line to 50 characters
+1) Limit the subject line to 50 characters
-- Capitalize the subject line
+2) Capitalize the subject line
-- Do not end the subject line with a period
+3) Do not end the subject line with a period
-- Use the imperative mood in the subject line.
+4) Use the imperative mood in the subject line.
 A properly formed Git commit subject line should always be able to complete the following sentence:

     If applied, this commit will `<your subject line here>`

 <h4><img align="center" height="30" src="../img/BadCode.png"> Bad commit messages/subject lines</h4>

-`Feature request for banking app` - Not follwoing the semantics of If applied, this commit will `<your subject line here>` and not informative enough
+`Feature request for banking app` - Violting 4th point above and not informative enough

 `Add minor changes` - Not informative enough

-`Implementing XML to record converter` - Not follwoing the semantics of If applied, this commit will `<your subject line here>`
+`Implementing XML to record converter` - Violting 4th point above

+`fix GraalVM compatibility warnings after Java17 migration.` - Violting 2nd and 3rd points above

 <h4><img align="center" height="30" src="../img/GoodCode.png"> Good commit messages/subject lines</h4>

-`Fix the failure to generate records from xml when multiple namespaces exist` - Follows the semantics and informative enough
+`Fix the failure to generate records from xml when multiple namespaces exist`

 `Fix GraalVM compatibility warnings after Java17 migration`